syncfusion-content/blazor-docs/blazor/dropdown-list/grouping.md

 * The component will support only single level of grouping, and you cannot specify it as like TreeView component.

-* The Virtualization is not supported in the Grouping feature.
+* The Virtualization is not supported in the grouping feature.
 Only assign fixed number of datasource items at initial rendering of the component.